REST API definition

 The TIMEOUTS definition looks as follows:

-Example request executions are shown in the sections below.
+Example executions of requests are shown in the sections below.

 Requests